5 Insanely Actionable Steps to Your MS Abroad [LIVE Webinar]

 Learn action-by-action 5 steps for your MS abroad using our proven "5-Keys" Formula.

 “I was hunting everywhere for scholarship.
 I couldn’t believe when I learnt about a well-defined process to get scholarship.
 It works because I got scholarship!”, - Jayanth Barman, Currently pursuing MS at John Hopkins University, USA

 Hosted by: Manish (IIT Kanpur & IIM Calcutta) & Pooja (Placed 1200+ students abroad)

 David J. Gross, a string theorist, particle physicist and Physics Laureate, once said, “Physics is the king of all sciences because it helps us understand the way nature works.”
-This couldn’t be more true as the subject covers a vast range of topics and discoveries in the field, whether they be about space or time or particles or the universe on the whole, affect the development of other fields.
+This couldn’t be more true as the subject covers a vast range of topics and discoveries, whether they be about space or time or particles or the universe on the whole.
+These discoveries affect the development of other fields.

 Those interested in this field can choose from a wide array of specializations, some of which include astrophysics, thermodynamics, quantum mechanics, atomic physics and electricity.
 Specialists usually find work in the government, industry, universities and scientific businesses.

 A few possible career options for those specializing in physics include medical physicists, astronomers, astrophysicists, geophysicists, environmental auditors, particle physicists, geologists, air traffic controllers, risk managers, satellite developers and cancer researchers.

 Degree Options in Physics